hmedal/LANS/README.md

 2. Make all the files in the "/Spark/..../bin" directory executable (e.g. using command chmod a+x bin).
 3. Download our project and unzip it.
 4. Copy all the jar files from the "Required_Packages" directory of our project to "/Spark/..../jars" directory of Spark.
 5. Copy our project (except "Required_Packages" directory) in the working directory of your cluster.
+Compile src/GraphProperties.scala, src/KCore.scala, and src/Properties.scala to /Spark/.../jars/Properties.jar.
 6. Keep all the input files (e.g. 11.binetflow, 5.binetflow and so on) in the "input_files" directory of our project.
 These input files are used as seed graphs while generating large-scale simulated graph.
 All the input seed graphs must be inside the "input_files" directory, otherwise the input graphs will not be considered as input.
 7. Configure Python package, R package and Home directory for Spark in the default configuration file of the cluster.
 8. Submit job "runProject.pbs" to a cluster.
 9. When the job ends it will provide the simulated graph in "SimulatedGraph" directory.

 # Source code about graph property calculation
-1. In "src" folder, GraphProperties.scala, KCore.scala, and Properties.scala are used to calculate graph properties, which can be compiled into jar file through maven, sbt.
-2. In some cases, Spark cannot run properly on Shadow.
+1. In some cases, Spark cannot run properly on Shadow.
 Please terminate the current job and resubmit a new one.

 # Results from Graph-Simulation-4